Professional and legal services

 The NI cluster also includes global companies such as BDO, Grant Thornton and PA Consulting.
 In addition, many of the global investors to Northern Ireland have chosen to locate their finance functions in NI including Allen & Overy and Baker McKenzie.

-Legal services is one of the fastest growing sectors in Northern Ireland.
+Legal services are one of the fastest-growing sectors in Northern Ireland.

 Northern Ireland boasts over 500 local law firms, 2300 solicitors and 600 barristers and QCs.
 Our legal talent pool includes an annual surplus of some 600 law graduates as well as an experienced cadre of professionals who are keen to return and re-locate to the region.

 Sharing a regulatory framework and company law regime with England and Wales, Northern Ireland is a proven location of choice for international legal services.

 Areas of expertise